aadcg/lisp-unit2/README.md

 * `assertion-pass`: signaled when an assertion passes
 * `assertion-fail`: signaled when an assertion fails

-All signals have an abort interupt which simply cancels the signal.
+All signals have an abort interrupt which simply cancels the signal.
 This is mostly used for meta-testing (ie: testing lisp-unit2), but there are conceivably other uses.